PhilippRamjoue/MS_Azure_ML_Optimizing_a_Pipeline_in_Azure/README.md

 ```
 With this configuration the AutoML task was executed.

 The best solution was a VotingEnsemble model.
 This algorithm combines several different algorithms and takes the majority of the votes.
 The result is a very robust model.
-These are the chosen alogrithms and their specific weights:
+These are the chosen algorithms and their specific weights:

 ```